 Most importantly, and as a consequence, the technical diving certification seems to have lost its merit.
 Qualification can be gained so quickly and easily that it is no longer meaningful as a benchmark for proving the individuals’ capacity to safely undertake risk consequential dives, or even to understand what personal limitations they should be applying to their diving.

 Getting technical diving qualified is now absurdly easy and, it seems, that simply having a plastic certification card in your wallet is often viewed as more than enough contingency against the worst that can happen.

 What we, as a tech community, are losing is the ability to clearly differentiate the wheat from the chaff; to recognize the capable few from amongst the increasing pool of those brandishing identical level, but dangerously lower competency, qualifications.

 The Challenges Facing Technical Diving

 The biggest of the issues in technical diving I see in the contemporary tech community is that progression through technical diving qualification levels has accelerated immensely.
 I’ve explained why I think this happens, so now I must explain why I think the community is getting away with it.

 More and more divers are getting tech qualified, but this hasn’t resulted in a catastrophic elevation in fatality statistics.
 I attribute this situation to three primary factors:

 When I first started technical diving we planned dives on MS-DOS planning software that produced dive profiles unmoderated below the most aggressive baseline maximum values.
-First generation technical diving computers were temperamental and expensive, so very few used them.
+First-generation technical diving computers were temperamental and expensive, consequently, very few technical divers used them.
 Helium supply, along with the training to use it, was rarely available in most locations; deep air dives to the absolute physiological limits were the norm for many technical divers.